 Step Two: Choose your top 3 universities

-Pick 3 partner universities you want to go to.
+Pick 3 partner universities you want to go to and make sure they work for you academically.

 We’re located in the Gateway Building.